markyoder/wasp_clone/wasputils/README.md

 The element's name indicates the name of the input component.
 The leaf element's data are the data of interest stored in the parse tree.

 ## File Validation Utilities
-The SON, DDI, and GetPot interpreters have Hierarchical Input Validation Engine ([HIVE](/wasphive/README.md#hierarchical-input-validation-engine-hive)) adapters allowing them to be validated.
+The SON, DDI, and HIT interpreters have Hierarchical Input Validation Engine ([HIVE](/wasphive/README.md#hierarchical-input-validation-engine-hive)) adapters allowing them to be validated.
-As such, there are sonvalid, ddivalid, and getpotvalid utilities.
+As such, there are sonvalid, ddivalid, and hitvalid utilities.

 Invocation of the validation utilities requires a schema, and an input: